In an AFS program, students do more than travel — they go on a learning journey that helps them develop as active

-- Become part of a global community and meet like-minded and diverse people.
+As they prepare for their AFS program, students become part of a global community and meet like-minded and

 -